-Thirty percent of all traffic fatalities involve impaired driving.
 As we celebrate this festive time of year, it is crucial to raise awareness about impaired driving and share practical tips to prevent it.

-While drunk driving has decreased over the last 40 years, on average, 28 people still lose their lives in alcohol-related crashes every day, with increases during holiday periods.
-Plus, alcohol is not the only substance causing driver impairment.
-In recent years, according to NHTSA, there has been a sharp rise in weekend nigh-time drivers who tested positive for marijuana.
+While drunk driving has decreased over the last 40 years, on average, impaired driving continues to take lives, and in recent years, according to the National Highway Traffic Safety Administration, there has been a sharp rise in weekend nighttime drivers who tested positive for marijuana.
 A study conducted by NHTSA between 2019 and 2021 found that among drivers in trauma centers, approximately one-quarter had active THC in their system.

-All too often, drivers don’t recognize when they are impaired and overestimate their ability to drive under the influence.
+Unfortunately, all too often, drivers don’t recognize when they are impaired and overestimate their ability to drive under the influence.
 They leave a holiday party feeling confident that the water, food or coffee they consumed before getting in their vehicle sobered them up.
 But they are putting their own lives and the lives of others at risk.
+So, the best way to avoid becoming a holiday statistic is to NEVER DRINK OR USE DRUGS AND DRIVE.
+PERIOD.

 - Don’t ride with an impaired driver, ever.
 In 2020, 31% of people who died in alcohol-related car crashes were passengers.
 Don’t take the chance — call a taxi or rideshare for both you and the driver.